Perthes Disease

 Occasionally, nighttime bracing is used along with the Perthes exercises.
 The brace is called a Scottish Rite brace.
 This brace helps to maintain the range of motion in the abducted (“snow angel”) position.

 If non-surgical treatment is chosen, the child returns to clinic for follow-up visits every 4 to 6 weeks during the initial 6 months of the Perthes process.
 After the critical stages of fragmentation and early healing, the clinic visits become less frequent and occur every 6 to 12 months until growth is completed.
-As far as activity limitations, Dr. Standard tells children that normal activity is okay, but they should avoid “big” runs and jumps (e.g., they should not jump off the jungle gym or out of a car).
+As far as activity limitations, normal activity is okay, but children should avoid “big” runs and jumps (e.g., they should not jump off the jungle gym or out of a car).
 As the Perthes process progresses, the activity level can be increased as long as the hip range of motion is maintained, and the child does not feel any pain in the hip.

 Minimally Invasive Surgical Treatment

-• Arthrogram and Botox Injection
+- Arthrogram and Botox Injection

-While the child is under anesthesia, Dr. Standard will conduct a brief evaluation and exam of the hip.
+While the child is under anesthesia, the doctor will conduct a brief evaluation and exam of the hip.
 With the child asleep and completely relaxed, the true motion of the hip can be determined.
 At the same time, an arthrogram (injection of a dye into the hip joint) is performed.
 The dye coats the cartilage and allows the true shape of the cartilaginous part of the femoral head to be seen and examined under live X-ray.
 A live X-ray means that the X-ray machine captures images of the hip as the hip is moved in all directions.
-This live X-ray with the dye shows the cartilaginous part of the femoral head while a normal X-ray shows only the bony part at the center of the femoral head.
+This live X-ray with the dye shows the cartilaginous part of the femoral head while a normal X-ray shows only the bony part at the center of the femoral head.A Botox solution is injected into the inner thigh muscles.
+This Botox injection will relax the inner thigh muscles and will allow the hip to have a better range of motion in the hip abduction position (snow angel position) during Perthes exercises and during physical therapy.
+Botox injections are regularly used to treat other muscle conditions where the muscles are too tight.
+The effects of the Botox injection are not permanent, and full muscle strength returns in a period of about 3 months.

-• Small-Diameter Core Decompression and Injection of Bone Stem Cells into the Femoral Head
+- Small-Diameter Core Decompression and Injection of Bone Stem Cells into the Femoral Head

 When we perform the arthrogram and Botox injection, we may also decide to simultaneously perform a small-diameter core decompression and inject bone stem cells into the femoral head.
 During small-diameter core decompression, a wire with a 1 to 2 mm diameter is used to make small holes in the femoral head to stimulate the healing process of the core of bone that is inside the femoral head.
 The wire is inserted through a small incision and is then guided through the femoral neck into the center for the femoral head.